 In 2018, the State completed and published a biennial modification to California's Unified Strategic Workforce Development Plan for Program Years 2016-19.
 Within this modification, the California Workforce Development Board identified several new strategic partnerships with state-level agencies and initiatives.
 Guidance issued by the State Board in 2018 to Local Boards regarding two-year modifications to their PY 17-20 Plans required that WDBs pursue these partnerships within their jurisdictions.
 In our 2019 modification to the Local Plan, Foothill WDB described these local level relationships, some of which were in an early stage of development.
-Following is a summary of the evolution of these strategic partnerships as well as approaches under consideration to further strengthen collaboration with local providers and programs.
+For this new local plan, the State added a requirement for a description of coordination to serve veterans, and partner collaboration to address environmental sustainability.